Very bad news: alveolar rhabdomyosarcoma

+I was given the very bad news that I had alveolar rhabdomyosarcoma, a rare type of soft tissue cancer.
+They needed to find out quickly if it had spread.
 I had a bone marrow biopsy, a bone scan, a CT scan and many blood tests.
 They found it hadn’t spread and was localised to the ankle bone area in my right foot.

 They inserted a Hickman line for my chemotherapy regime.
 I was given Ifosfamide, Vincristine and Dactinimycin which involved two nights as an inpatient, followed by a 30-day break so that my blood count could recover.

 The regime was pretty yucky and I threw up a lot.
 I was very tired for a few days but quickly recovered in each cycle.

 I had four cycles of chemotherapy, followed by a below-the-knee amputation.

 This was necessary because even though the tumour had shrunk with the chemo, it was wrapped around key nerves in my foot.
 The surgeon would have had to cut these nerves which would have made my foot useless.
 So removing the tumour, and having clear margins, was the best decision and meant radiotherapy wouldn’t be needed.

 One month after surgery I was walking with my new prosthetic leg.
 Not long after I was running!